eslint/rewrite/packages/compat/README.md

 ### Including Ignore Files

 If you were using an alternate ignore file in ESLint v8.x, such as using `--ignore-path .gitignore` on the command line, you can include those patterns programmatically in your config file using the `includeIgnoreFile()` function.

+The `includeIgnoreFile()` function also accepts a second optional `name` parameter that allows you to set a custom name for this configuration object.
+If not specified, it defaults to `"Imported .gitignore patterns"`.
 For example:

 ```js
 // eslint.config.js - ESM example